 With OnePlaceDocs Explorer, the user enjoys the same consistent experience when navigating the Project Management Office solution profile.

 This user experience is consistent across the entire OnePlace Solutions Product suite including insert and save operations from Outlook, Word, Excel, PowerPoint, Adobe Reader, Adobe Acrobat.

 To complete this section we will return to the OnePlaceLive client and configure the visibility of our second solution profile so that it is only visible to our group of Operations users.
 In the example below I have just made it available to Tom and Sally who we will be using to demonstrate some of the personalization techniques later in this article.
 It is recommended to use AD groups rather than specific users.

 We have achieved the objective of deploying the Project Management Office solution to different user groups by using multiple solution profiles and making them available to targeted groups of users.
 This allows the flexibility to now configure these profiles independently to best fit the different user groups of the solution.

-2. Maintaining useability as the number of projects grows
+2. Maintaining usability as the number of projects grows

-Currently our profile is configured to show All Projects from the Project Register list.
+Currently, our profile is configured to show All Projects from the Project Register list.
 Already you can see that this presents the user with a long list of projects to select from.
-Over time this list will keep growing and the solution becomes more difficult and time consuming to navigate.
+Over time this list will keep growing and the solution becomes more difficult and time-consuming to navigate.
 We can address this challenge by replacing the All Projects item with an Active Projects item.
-Since the company is typically working on 10-15 projects at any one time, these active projects represents a much smaller subset that will be easier to navigate and removes all the old inactive projects from the list.
+Since the company is typically working on 10-15 projects at any one time, these active projects represent a much smaller subset that will be easier to navigate and removes all the old inactive projects from the list.

 Note that this is a one-time export of the query from the view.
 If you modify the view, the changes won't be automatically reflected in the solution profile item.
 You are free to then modify or extend the query, or you could enter the CAML query directly without basing it on an existing view.